0xpantarhei/MEV-Shanghai/README.md

 <img width="993" alt="eip_4844" src="eip_4844.jpg">

 ## Shenzhen Research House
 [Shenzhen Research House](https://www.notion.so/Shenzhen-Researcher-House-ZKRollup-Economics-5a8cc68a38c64de1afe7ce07f52415d8?pvs=21), centered on the theme of ZKRollup Economics, was held from August 14th to 18th.
+We also hosted a researchathon during the House.

-We hosted a researchathon during the House.
-See the [recap](https://x.com/Franci_Deng/status/1829188872217174143) here.
+This Research House was sponsored by EF [Ecosystem Support Program](https://x.com/EF_ESP).
+See the full [recap](https://x.com/Franci_Deng/status/1829188872217174143) here.

 <img width="993" alt="shenzhen_research_house" src="shenzhen_research_house.jpg">